dandan154/Classical-Cryptography/README.md

-# Playfair
+# Classical Cryptography
-A python implementation of a playfair/wheatstone cipher
+A selection of classical cryptographic techniques